 Examples classes: Some course units in the first year have examples classes associated with them.
 Here you'll be given the opportunity to work through assigned exercises and problems in a classroom environment, with support from academic staff and postgraduate student teaching assistants.

-Computer labs: The School has extensive computer laboratories for undergraduate students; these are also available for use outside of scheduled laboratory hours.
+Computer labs: The Department has extensive computer laboratories for undergraduate students; these are also available for use outside of scheduled laboratory hours.
 Each course unit with a laboratory component will typically include a two-hour lab session per week.

 Peer-Assisted Study Scheme (PASS): A student mentoring scheme in which undergraduate students in Years 1 and 2 gain help and advice from more experienced second and third year students.
 PASS gives you the opportunity to meet more students and discuss any problems you may have.